SepKfr/Fine_grained_Gaussian_Process_Forcasting/README.md

 # Corruption-resilient Forecasting Models

-This repository contains the code and repoducibility instructions of our ```Corruption-resilient Forecasting Models``` paper submitted to Neurips 2023.
+This repository contains the code and repoducibility instructions of our ```Corruption-resilient Forecasting Models``` paper submitted to ICLR 2024.

 ## Abstract